History

 A course on a special topic not in the regular curriculum.
 HST 291 courses will introduce the methods of inquiry, analysis, and interpretation used in the discipline of history.
 If the topic is different, the course may be taken more than once.

-GEP, Major, Elective credit.
+Major, Elective credit

 HST 295T: THE AMERICAN REVOLUTION IN THE SOUTHERN BACKCOUNTRY